aeroheim/audio-file-decoder/README.md

     const sampleRate = decoder.sampleRate; // the sample rate of the audio file (e.g 44100)
     const channelCount = decoder.channelCount; // the number of channels in the audio file (e.g 2 if stereo) const encoding = decoder.encoding; // the encoding of the audio file as a string (e.g pcm_s16le)
+    const duration = decoder.duration; // the duration of the audio file in seconds (e.g 5.43)

     // samples are returned as a Float32Array let samples;